zhuorantan/teslausb/doc/SetupRClone.md

 This guide will show you how to install and configure [rclone](https://rclone.org/) to archive your saved TeslaCam footage on one of a number of different remote storage services including Google Drive, S3 and Dropbox.

+# Easy rclone setup

-The easiest way to setup rclone is to:
+The easiest way to to configure teslausb for rclone is:

-- use the [one-step setup process](OneStepSetup.md), but use the `none` archive method instead of `cifs`.
+- use the [one-step setup process](OneStepSetup.md) first, but select the `none` archive method instead of `cifs`.
 Once setup has completed, you will have a Raspberry Pi based USB drive that works with the car, but that doesn't do any archiving.
 Make sure the Pi is fully functional before proceeding with the next steps.
-- ssh into the Pi and become root and remount the filesystems read-write:
+- ssh into the Pi, become root and remount the filesystems read-write:
   ```
   sudo -i
   /root/bin/remountfs_rw